software/hoardy-web/./extension/page/help.org

 Normally, picked reqres proceed to the collected state and get queued for archival while dropped reqres proceed to being discarded from memory.

-Limbo mode
+“Limbo” mode

 However, sometimes you might want to actually look at a web page before deciding if you want to archive it or not.
-The naive way to do it would be to load a page with capture disabled first, look at it, and then, if you want to save it, enable it, and reload the page again with browser’s cache disabled via Control+F5 (and it has to be Control+F5, not just F5, because otherwise some URLs, on Firefox, might produce reqres in incomplete_fc state, on Chromium, their fetching could be silently skipped).
+The naive way to do it would be to load a page with capture disabled first, look at it, and then, if you want to save it, enable it, and reload the page again with browser’s cache disabled via Control+F5 (and it has to be Control+F5, not just F5, because otherwise some URLs, on Firefox, might produce reqres in incomplete_fc state, and on Chromium, their re-fetching could be silently skipped).

 Obviously, this is both annoying and will force you to fetch everything twice.